bamaneshubham/sql-layoffs-cleaning/README.md

 # 🧹 SQL Data Cleaning Project – Layoffs Dataset

-This project demonstrates real-world data cleaning using SQL on a tech layoffs dataset collected from Layoffs.fyi.
+This project demonstrates real-world data cleaning using SQL on a tech layoffs dataset.
 It includes identifying and removing duplicates, handling nulls, standardizing data, and exporting a cleaned version of the dataset.

 ## 🗂 Files